Brick (magazine): History

 Brick was established in 1977 in London, Ontario, as a book review section in the literary magazine Applegarth's Folly, itself a product of the publishing house Applegarth Follies.
 Stan Dragland edited the first issue.
 Brick soon detached from its parent magazine (which ceased to exist by the second issue of Brick) and Dragland began sharing editorial duties with Jean McKay.
 The two also operated their own publishing house, Nairn, which became Brick/Nairn in 1979, and eventually Brick Books in 1981.

 Brick was taken over by Michael Ondaatje and Linda Spalding in 1985.
 Though still formatted like a magazine, it began to transform from a book review into a much more general literary magazine, eventually focusing on literary and creative non-fiction with an emphasis on personal essays.

-In 1991, Coach House Press published The Brick Reader, a three hundred page volume edited by Ondaatje and Spalding.
+In 1991, Coach House Press published The Brick Reader, a three-hundred-page volume edited by Ondaatje and Spalding.
 It features the best of Brick writing, from 1977-1991, including works by Don DeLillo, Kazuo Ishiguro, and Alice Munro.

 In Fall 2000, Brick underwent a major shift in design, undertaken by Gord Roberston.
 Previous issues of Brick were around the size and shape of a conventional magazine (and about sixty pages in length).
-The redesigned magazine (beginning with Brick 65/66) was square and altogether newly formatted, featuring a new title logo designed by Toronto artist David Bolduc (who actually designed five new title logos for the magazine; Brick cycles through them in an irregular fashion) and expanded to one hundred and seventy pages.
-Later issues sometimes were as large as two hundred pages.
-Of the redesign, Cecily Möos, wrote:
+The redesigned magazine (beginning with Brick 65/66) was square and altogether newly formatted, featuring a new title logo designed by Toronto artist David Bolduc (who actually designed five new title logos for the magazine; Brick irregularly cycles through them) and expanded to one hundred and seventy pages.
+Later issues were sometimes as large as two hundred pages.
+Of the redesign, Cecily Möos wrote: